“Opposites attract” may work in movies, but in real life, it can be a minefield.

 3. Understand yourself.

 Self-awareness has played a huge part in making our relationship better.
 This will be an ongoing, lifelong process.
-Learning more about personality and my own INTJ nature was huge for understanding how I relate to people and what I need.
-It’s something I use as a guidepost to figure out how to best meet my needs for quiet, focus, and time to think things through, while also being a good partner to my extroverted spouse.
+Learning about introversion was huge for understanding how I relate to people and what I need.
+It’s something I use as a guidepost to figure out how to best meet my needs for quiet, focus, and time to think things through, while also being a good partner to my spouse.
 It is not something to use as an excuse for bad behavior.